 I am vaguely aware that the others are up and see my brood heading into the lake, so I stick on a bikini and join in.

 We begin to feel hungry and head off for breakfast.
-Darrington introduces himself, and tumblers of fresh banana and other fruit are produced along with yogurt and miniature jars of granola.
+Darrington introduces himself, and tumblers of fresh banana and other fruit are produced along with yoghurt and miniature jars of granola.
 There are homemade muffins too.

 We wander to the “office” which is an office in name only: a wonderful big lounging sofa, highly polished sections of tree trunks serve as coffee tables and an upturned half boat full of books.
 We use the internet to check emails, and check out the adjoining shop.